 PV Formula with another Spreadsheet

-This example has been based on having the spreadsheet in one spreadsheet, and writing the formula in another spreadsheet.
+This example is based on placing a spreadsheet in one spreadsheet and saving the formula in another spreadsheet.